Linux Operating System#

 The above properties are described below:

 node.data-dir: The location (filesystem path) of the data directory.
-Presto will store logs and other data here.
+Presto stores logs and other data here.

 The JVM config file,